Sonosfera

 The interface feels slightly dated compared to modern apps, but it functions reliably.
 You log in through a web browser, pick a station like "Retail Pop" or "Coffee Shop Acoustic", and let it run.

 The major problem for UK businesses lies in the licensing fine print.
 Cloud Cover Music is a US-based company.
-When their website claims the service is "fully licensed for business use", they mean it covers ASCAP, BMI, and SESAC — the American licensing bodies.
+When their website claims the service is "catalogue-cleared for business use", they mean it covers ASCAP, BMI, and SESAC — the American licensing bodies.

 UK copyright law does not care about American licenses.
 A UK business using Cloud Cover Music remains entirely liable for domestic PPL and PRS fees, adding hundreds of pounds to the actual yearly cost (gov.uk Intellectual Property Office).